-We have seen already from Justeson & Katz (1991) we can see that the distribution of adjective pairs plays a crucial role in the formation of antonym pairs.
-There, the deciding factor was whether they occur together in the same context.
-Different form same context.
+As we will see in the up-coming reading Justeson & Katz (1991), the distribution of adjective pairs plays a crucial role in the formation of antonym pairs.
+There, the deciding factor is whether they occur together in the same context - different form same context.
 We could flip this around and look at words with same form that occur in wildly different contexts.
 A special case of this is homonymy.